 But in actuality, I didn’t truly love my hair.
 I loved that it could take all of the chemicals and still impress people with its resilience.
-I loved that no matter how light I tried to make it, it would still flutter softly when the breeze blew through it, resulting in inquires such as “Oh my god, can I touch your hair?”.
+I loved that no matter how light I tried to make it, it would still flutter softly when the breeze blew through it, resulting in inquiries such as, “Oh my god, can I touch your hair?”

 I loved my hair because it seemed like it was happy being any other color than black too.

 Now it’s time to love my hair for what it is – beautiful, straight, black-brown hair that turns a little golden in the summertime.
 The same hair that Mulan, Sailor Mars, and Trini Kwan has.
 Their black hair didn’t make them boring or ugly.
 Their black hair was theirs to claim and they didn’t need it to be any other color to be an inspiring character.
 They’re badass Asian women who embraced their black hair.
 Why can’t I?I think I'm going to stick with my black hair for a while.
 It's a good look for me.
 Click To Tweet

 Self-expression is still important to me (and crazy hair colors are nonetheless still cool), but I will no longer be dying my hair as an act of self-hatred.
 I’ll be dying it because I love myself in all my different forms – black hair or not.
 And damn it, if I’m going to be Othered anyway, at least it will be on my terms.

 But before that happens, I think I’m going to stick with my black hair for a while.
 It’s a good look for me.